saurabhsm07/retail-app/README.md

 - Suffixed `Flask RUN` command with `&` in **tests.sh** bash script to avoid blocking current run on flask server start.
     - NOTE: Delete the local sql lite db file manually before running unit tests against the docker container.

 - ORM tests are basic in nature and fail on foreign key constraints.
-As a result they are skipped when executin in DEV (with postgre DB)
+As a result they are skipped when executing in DEV (with postgre DB)